VerzatileDev/322COM_TeachingMaterials/Session 1/README.md

 ### Pushing the changes to the repository

-We return to using Git now to save our progress on the project.
-Once you have everything working without errors, we will push our changes to the project (and to the repository) to the GitHub server.

 We do this via 3 commands (which you should be used to from ALL!):

 Git commands  |